1984's Spatial Computing Work

 Project Type: Open-source

-Get the Code Watch with Sound
+Get the Code Watch the Demo

 Janksy